squinkylabs/SquinkyVCV/docs/compressor.md

 ## vs. Comp II

 We have another compressor, called Comp II.
 The two are very similar.
-Comp II id designed to be patched into the send/returns of the Mind Meld mixer, although it does not need to be.
+Comp II is designed to be patched into the send/returns of the Mind Meld mixer, although it does not need to be.
 Comp can be a little easier to use for a stereo signal, and is slightly smaller.
-Comp II does have a linked stereo mode, which Comp does not.
-More info [here](./compressor2.md)
+Comp II does have a linked stereo mode, and a side-chain which Comp does not.
+The documentation for Comp II contains a useful block diagram which mostly applies to Comp.
+Documentation for Comp II [here](./compressor2.md)

 ## Some uses for Comp